 Hyundai’s Urban Air Mobility Division recently announced that it is partnering with the U.K. to develop a site for testing the use of taxi drones – a place where taxi drones can land and take off.
-The site will be called Air One, and it will be built by Urban Air Port, a U.K.-based company focused on creating infrastructure to support UAM (Urban Air Mobility: refers generally to large unmanned vehicles used primarily as taxi drones or for cargo drone delivery in urban and suburban areas).
+The site will be called Air One, and it will be built by Urban Air Port, a U.K.-based company focused on creating infrastructure to support UAM (Urban Air Mobility).
 The same company plans to build 200 such sites by 2026.
 Hyundai on the other hand, plans to launch its taxi drone commercially by 2028.

-Another huge project named AMU-LED, funded be the EU, just started testing taxi drones and other UAM.
+Another huge project named AMU-LED, funded by the EU, just started testing taxi drones and other UAVs (Unmanned Aerial Vehicles).
 The project features 17 different companies, including Boeing, Airbus, and Ehang.
-Over the next two years, member companies will conduct UAM tests in Spain, the U.K., and the Netherlands.
-The final goal of the project is to complete over 100 hours of tests flights, demonstrating the reliability of UAM technology for: air taxis, cargo transport, delivery of goods and medical equipment, inspection of infrastructures, police surveillance, and emergency services support.
+Over the next two years, consortium members will conduct UAM tests in Spain, the U.K., and the Netherlands.
+The final goal of the project is to complete over 100 hours of demo flights, demonstrating the reliability of UAM technology for: air taxis, cargo transport, delivery of goods and medical equipment, inspection of infrastructures, police surveillance, and emergency services support.

 In the battle against Covid-19

-so no wonder why many countries in the world have already deployed them for delivery and transportation purposes.
-Some other countries – like China, Spain, South Korea and others – also have used drones for aerial spraying of disinfectants in public outdoor spaces to contain the spread of the virus, though scientific evidence suggests that this application has little to no evidence for efficiency and effectiveness.
-What’s more, drones have been used for public space monitoring – video surveillance and broadcasting of voice message – triggering criticism from human rights activists.
+so, no wonder why many countries in the world have already deployed them for delivery and transportation purposes.
+Some other countries – like China, Spain, South Korea and others – also have used drones for aerial spraying of disinfectants in public outdoor spaces to contain the spread of the virus, though scientific evidence suggests that this application has little to no evidence of efficiency and effectiveness.
+What’s more, drones have been used for public space monitoring – video surveillance and broadcasting of voice messages – triggering criticism from human rights activists.

 The Alabama case